 What is minimum wage in Illinois?

-Minimum wage in Illinois is $8.25 per hour for those individuals who are 18 years and older.
-Employees who do NOT receive tips may be paid $7.75 for the first 90 days with employer.
-Those under 18 years of age may be paid at the rate of $7.75 per hour.
+The minimum wage in Illinois is $11.00 per hour for those individuals who are 18 years and older.
+Employees over the age of 18, who do NOT receive tips, may be paid $10.50 for the first 90 days with employer.
+Those under 18 years of age may be paid at the rate of $8.50 per hour for less than 650 hours worked for an employer in a calendar year.
+Once the employee works more than 650 hours with an employer in a calendar year, they must be paid $11.00 per hour.
 New Rates Effective January 1, 2020

 .
 (820 ILCS 105/4) (56 Ill.
 Adm.
 Code 210.200)